Marie Jeanne Baptiste of Savoy-Nemours: Retirement and later life

 Victor Amadeus took full control of the Duchy at the start of 1684.
 He decided to banish his mother from all direct influence at court.
 She retired to the Palazzo Madama in the city of Turin opposite the Ducal Palace of Turin where the court resided most of the year.
 This building had been the home of Christine Marie in her dowager years and under Marie Jeanne Baptiste was extended under the direction of Filippo Juvarra who was a favourite of her son.

 In 1686 she sold the Duchy of Aumale to Louis Auguste de Bourbon, an illegitimate son of Louis XIV and Madame de Montespan.
 Aumale had been her personal property since 1659 at her father's death.
 Marie Jeanne Baptiste was also the last Countess of Geneva.
 The county was united with Savoy after her death.

 Her son's marriage would produce some eight children four of whom would have further issue.
 Marie Jeanne Baptiste acted as godmother to her eldest grandchild Princess Maria Adelaide.
 She also maintained a good friendship with her daughter-in-law Anne Marie.
 Maria Adelaide and her sister Maria Luisa would have a close relationship with their grandmother, and both would make weekly visits to the Palazzo Madama.
 Her relationship with Maria Adelaide in particular is documented in letters the two sent to each other after 1696 when the young princess married Louis of France.
 Maria Luisa married Louis' brother Philip V of Spain by proxy on 11 Sep 1701.
 Sadly Maria Adelaide would die in 1712 at Versailles of Measles.
 These two prestigious marriages were designed by Louis XIV to entice Savoyard support during the War of the Spanish Succession.
 During this war, Marie Jeanne Baptiste was obliged to sell her jewels in order to maintain her household during the Battle of Turin of 1706.
 She and her grandchildren were obliged to flee to the safety of Genoa during the conflict.

 Thanks to the Treaty of Utrecht in 1713 her son was given the Kingdom of Sicily in recognition for his services to Charles VI, Holy Roman Emperor in the War of the Spanish Succession.
 Her son was crowned king of Sicily in Palermo Cathedral in December 1713.
 Victor Amadeus II asked his mother to maintain the government while he was gone, but she declined and her grandson Victor Amadeus, Prince of Piedmont was made regent instead.

 Months after, the Savoyard court the family found out the death of Maria Luisa who had died in February 1714 which was followed a year later by the Prince of Piedmont who died of smallpox.
 Three deaths in four years caused mother and son to become closer.
 With the death of the Prince of Piedmont her youngest grandson Charles Emmanuel, Duke of Aosta became heir apparent to his father's domains.

-Marie Jeanne Baptiste died at the Palazzo Madama in March 1724 a month before her 80th birthday.
+Marie Jeanne Baptiste died at the Palazzo Madama in March 1724 at age 79.